phrutis/wif500/x64/Release/questions.md

 Why are they there to us?</br>
 If a person is added, then he has read the rules. </br>
-He should tell me the range number he has chosen and is looking for.</br> If he only plans to do it, he will be added when he is ready.</br>
-I need screenshots to know for sure that a certain range is 100% passed.</hr>
+He should tell me the range number he has chosen and is looking for.</br> I need screenshots to know for sure that a certain range is 100% passed.<hr>

 Why did you free my range?
 I'm still looking.</br>
 Each range has a start date. </br>